testing-library/react-testing-library/README.md

 ## `queryAll` and `getAll` APIs

-Each of the `query` APIs have a corresponsing `queryAll` version that always returns an Array of matching nodes. `getAll` is the same but throws when the array has a length of 0.
+Each of the `query` APIs have a corresponding `queryAll` version that always returns an Array of matching nodes. `getAll` is the same but throws when the array has a length of 0.

 ```javascript
 import {render} from 'react-testing-library'